QBitFlow/qbitflow-go-sdk/README.md

 -   Support for one-time payments
 -   Support for subscriptions
 -   Support for pay-as-you-go subscriptions
+-   Customer management
+-   Product management
 -   Transaction status checking
 -   Comprehensive error handling
 -   Full documentation and examples
+-   Automatic retry logic
+-   Type-safe structs and constants

+## Security

+For security issues, please email security@qbitflow.app instead of using the issue tracker.

+---

+Made with ❤️ by the QBitFlow team